 As parents and carers of children and young people with special educational needs and/or disabilities (SEND), you're the most important people in your child’s life.
 By working together with us you can enhance your child’s learning and development.

-We've put together a Placement Sufficiency Strategy and a summary one page plan.
+We've put together a Placement Sufficiency Strategy update and a summary one page plan.
 We ran a survey on the strategy from 30 January to 23 February 2018.
 You can read a summary of the feedback we received from the survey.

 The strategy looks at the support and learning needs of pupils with SEND.
 It will help to support schools in Barnsley to make more places for pupils with SEND, so that they can have an enjoyable school life within their own community.